Banging Toolbox

 #1 Best aluminum framing hammer

-The Estwing AlPro Black ALBK framing hammer was forged using a special aircraft aluminum alloy which allows it to be lighter than its titanium counterparts without losing its durability.
+The Estwing AlPro Black ALBK framing hammer was forged using a special aircraft aluminum alloy which makes lighter than its titanium counterparts without losing its durability.

 Due to its aluminum alloy build, this hammer feels as light as a feather when it is dangling from your hip while you’re doing a roofing job.

-Despite its weight, this hammer has more than enough power to drive 4-inch nails deep down easily.
+Despite its weight, this hammer boasts more than enough power to drive 4-inch nails deep down easily.

-You can also swap out both the head and claw parts out if you ever feel like it.
+In addition, you can swap out both the head and claw parts out if you ever feel like it.

 #1 Best hickory framing hammer